stephanienguyen2020/Voxco/README.md

 As a Research Assistant involved in this project, I encountered a significant challenge during my daily tasks, which involved making 40 to 60 calls to survey participants.
 After about ***1000 calls***, I observed a consistent pattern: approximately 90% of these calls ended up in voicemail, especially during daytime shifts.
 Recognizing this repetitive pattern, I identified an opportunity to optimize the process using automation.

 ## The Solution: VoxcoPyAuto
-To address this challenge, I developed VoxcoPyAuto using Python and PyAutoGUI.
+To address this challenge, I developed VoxcoPyAuto using Python, PyAutoGUI, and OpenCV.
 This script is tailored to automatically mark calls that reach voicemail without a message (denoted as 'MACH' in Voxco) as complete.
 This automation significantly reduces the manual effort required in the survey process and increases efficiency in data collection.

 ### Demo
 Stay tuned for a comprehensive video demonstration of VoxcoPyAuto in action!
 I'll be uploading a walkthrough video showcasing the program's functionality and features very soon.